 In 2000, Cora developed the Cora Franchise Group to target the market in the rest of Canada, and soon opened its first restaurant in Nepean, Ontario.
 Shortly after, Cora also conquered other Ontario markets as well as markets in the Atlantic Provinces, Manitoba and Alberta.

-The result of franchising is impressive.
-The Cora chain now includes 130 restaurants across Canada, with additional restaurants opening their doors in the year to come.
-Today, the Cora network of restaurants serve 250,000 guests each week and is recognized as the leader in the breakfast industry in Canada.
+The result is impressive.
+The Cora group today includes 130 restaurants across Canada, with even more restaurants opening their doors in the months to come.
+Collectively, the Cora restaurant chain serves 12,000 litres of coffee, 60,000 crêpes and 317,000 eggs every week on average.
+It is the recognized leader in the Canadian breakfast industry, serving more than 10 million guests each year.

 Would you like to join the Cora family?
 Find out about franchising opportunities.